skandanagowda/market-surveillance-dashboard/README.md

 A **Data Engineering and Analytics prototype** designed to simulate a **Stock Exchange Market Surveillance System**, which is used to monitor and detect **trading irregularities, spoofing, and layering patterns**.

-This project demonstrates how trade alerts can be ingested, processed, stored, and visualized using a **modern data stack** (Airflow, Docker, Python, PostgreSQL, Metabase).
+This project demonstrates how trade alerts can be ingested, processed, stored, and visualized using a **modern data stack** (Airflow, dbt, Docker, Python, PostgreSQL, Metabase).

 ---